We teach undergraduate software engineering as a tandem of courses:

 - we do not draw a distinction between the exercises and the project component

-- Completing the exercises will take longer than the 2-hour session on Fridays.
+- Completing the exercises will take longer than the 2-hour session.
 This session is meant to be a structured setting where you can seek assistance from the instructor and TAs.
 You are not obligated to do your work during that time period.
 However, this time slot will be used for exams, so please don’t plan any other activities during this time.

 CS-305(a): Software Development Project (SDP) is where the concepts taught in SwEng get to be implemented in practice, and students get to be exposed to the issues related to team-based software development.
 Students design and build an Android app (see SDP project requirements) as a team, coached by a pair of staff members.